Caroline Glick: Politics

-In a Jerusalem Post opinion piece on the subject of the Iran nuclear agreement published on August 13, 2015, Glick presented American Jewry at a crossroads, being threatened by President Obama to risk both alienation from the Democratic Party and a weakening of the traditional Israeli-USA relationship if the influential American Jewish leaders fail to support the nuclear deal.
+In a Jerusalem Post opinion piece on the subject of the Iran nuclear agreement published on August 13, 2015, Glick characterized Jewish Americans as being at a crossroads, being threatened by President Barack Obama to risk both alienation from the Democratic Party and a weakening of the traditional Israeli-USA relationship if influential American Jewish leaders fail to support the nuclear deal.

 In January 2019, she became a member of the Israeli New Right party.
-She unsuccessfully ran for election to the Knesset in the 2019 (April) elections in the sixth position on the New Right party's electoral list.
+She unsuccessfully ran for election to the Knesset in the April 2019 elections in the sixth position on the New Right party's electoral list.

 Reception

-The Israeli Solution: A One-State Plan for Peace in the Middle East, Glick's advocacy of the annexation of the West Bank into a Jewish state, was published in February 2014.
-Glick wrote an introductory article for The Jerusalem Post.
-One reviewer in the United Arab Emirates' The National was intrigued, but found the book problematic and flawed, found the author's history to be "mendacious", and saw the likely result as collapse into civil war.
-Another review at the Asia Times earned more sympathy: The reviewer approves Glick's demographic study (although with caveat, due to Sergio DellaPergola), and concludes that, "If you read only one book about the Middle East this year, it should be Caroline Glick's".
+In Glick's 2014 book The Israeli Solution: A One-State Plan for Peace in the Middle East, she advocates for the annexation of the West Bank into a Jewish state without granting citizenship to much of the Palestinian population.
+She wrote an introductory article for the book in The Jerusalem Post.
+A review in the Jewish Political Studies Review called it a "solid defense of Zionism".
+One reviewer in the United Arab Emirates' The National was intrigued, but found the book problematic and flawed, found the author's historical account to be "mendacious", and saw the likely result of annexation as a collapse into civil war.
+David P. Goldman's review at the Asia Times was more favorable of Glick's one-state plan, but questioned whether it could be executed considering the demographic disaster predicted by Sergio Della Pergola.
+Goldman concludes, "If you read only one book about the Middle East this year, it should be Caroline Glick's".

 We Con the World

-In June 2010, Glick co-produced and appeared in We Con the World, a satirical video by Latma TV about the Gaza flotilla attempt to breach the Israeli blockade of Gaza.
-The video clip quickly gained over 3,000,000 hits from YouTube viewers, before being abruptly removed by the online hosting site due to alleged copyright infringement; Glick disputed the infringement charges, claiming a right of fair use.
+In June 2010, Glick co-produced and appeared in We Con the World, a satirical video by Latma TV about the Gaza Freedom Flotilla's attempt to breach the Israeli blockade of Gaza.
+The video clip quickly gained over 3,000,000 views from YouTube viewers, before being removed by the online hosting site due to alleged copyright infringement; Glick disputed the infringement charges, claiming a right of fair use.
 The video drew both criticism and praise.
 Writing for The Guardian, Meron Rapoport said the video was "anti-Muslim", while Eileen Read, writing for The Huffington Post, described the mocking of the flotilla crew as "tasteless and blatantly racist".
-Glick has dismissed claims that the video is offensive, saying: "The point of satire is to make people uncomfortable.
+Glick dismissed claims that the video is offensive, saying: "The point of satire is to make people uncomfortable.
 We're not trying to be fair and balanced, we're trying to make a point."